Here's one way to get FREE audio Books:

 “See you again, my friend,” said Crazy Horse.

 The two groups quietly parted ways.
-Tashunka Witko and Tatanka Iyotake never saw each other again.
+Tashunka Witko and Tatanka Iyotake never saw each other again in their earthly existences.

 Those who manned the Forts had waited with tense apprehension for months, not knowing whether or not Crazy Horse intended to attack.
 A telling note from a soldier explained: